minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 	    *b = tmp;
 	}

 What is an `int*`?
-It’s the memory address of an `int`.
+It's the memory address of an `int`.
 More properly speaking, it is a pointer to an `int`.
 If your computer has 2 gigabytes of RAM, then there are 2 billion bytes, each of which has a memory address.
-Let’s say the `int` that a points to is stored at the 123rd byte of RAM.
+Let's say the `int` that a points to is stored at the 123rd byte of RAM.
 The value of a then, is 123.
-To get at the actual integer value that’s stored at byte 123, we write `*a`. `*a = *b` says "store at location `a` whatever is at location `b`."
+To get at the actual integer value that's stored at byte 123, we write `*a`. `*a = *b` says "store at location `a` whatever is at location `b`."

-Now that we’ve changed `swap`, we need to change how we call `swap`.
+Now that we've changed `swap`, we need to change how we call `swap`.
 Instead of passing `x` and `y`, we want to pass the address of `x` and the address of `y`: